martinklepsch/martinklepsch.org/_posts/2012-05-21-Paris-And-Back.markdown

 flight in exchange for 250€.
 When I heard that I immediately ran to the flight assistant and told her: *"I'm in!"* and so I got 250€.

-As a small bonus we even got a voucher for a restaurant at the airport where we spent our 2 hours extra waiting time eating some good meat and french fries.
+As a small bonus we even got a voucher for a restaurant at the airport where I another french girl and one american guy spent our 2 hours extra waiting time eating some good meat and french fries.

 *I felt so incredibly lucky.*